Welcome to CS15, one of the introductory computer science courses offered at Brown University!

 There are no prerequisites for CS15 and the course expects no prior programming experience.

 as soon as possible, so we can get a CS department account made for you.
-This account is required to complete CS15's labs and assignments.
-If you're not a Brown student, but would like to take the course, please get in touch with the CS15 HTAs.
+If you are not a Brown student but want to take the course, please contact the HTAs

-Come to MacMillan 117 for CS15's world-renowned first lecture on Thursday, September 5, 2013, at 2:30 PM.
+Come to DeCiccio Family Auditorium (Salomon 101) for CS15's world-renowned first lecture on Thursday, September 4, 2014, at 2:30 PM.
 Trust us; you don't want to miss this!